Materials-Informatics-Laboratory/SODAS/README.md

 ## How to use

 `sodas` is intended to be a plug-and-play framework where you provide data in the form as an `ase` atoms object and sodas++ does the rest.
-You have full control over the ALIGNN and UMAP projections through the sodas class.
+You have full control over the ALIGNN and the data projections through the sodas class.

 - The `src` folder contains the source code.
 - The `example` folder contains an example for how to use SODAS++ to characterize an Al melt molecular dynamics simulation.